 Non-surgical treatments have risen in popularity in recent years, in part because of the limited recovery period they require.
 When you’re considering rhinoplasty, it’s important to think about the recovery period, as it is much longer compared to the downtime needed after a filler or Botox injection.

 Think about how much time you can reasonably take off from work.
 After rhinoplasty, you’ll most likely need to take at least one week off.
 If your job involves a lot of movement or physical activity, the time you need to take off can be longer.

 You’ll also want to ask yourself how much you can spare to change your lifestyle during the recovery.
 If you hit the gym daily, you’ll need to take a break from your workout habit, at least until your doctor gives you the okay to start up again, which may not be until two weeks or so after your surgery.

 One of the most important questions before rhinoplasty might be: are you ready to accept the changes the procedure brings?
 Ideally, after the surgery, your appearance will be more appealing to you.
 But it will still be different, which can take some getting used to.
 Computer imaging can really help in this regard, as it gives you a preview of what to expect.

 It’s also important to remember to have patience after your surgery.
 There will be swelling and bruising immediately after the procedure.
 While you will start to see results after a few weeks, in some cases, it can take up to a year before the final results are completely visible.

 One of the best things you can do before having rhinoplasty is meet with an experienced surgeon.
 Dr. Jeffrey Epstein is a triple-board certified plastic surgeon who specializes in rhinoplasty and performs around four or five surgeries each week.
-Dr. Epstein is available for a consultation at his practices in Miami and New York City.
-Call (212) 759-3484 to schedule an appointment with Dr. Epstein in New York or (305) 666-1774 for an appointment in Miami.
+Dr. Epstein is available for a consultation at his practices in Miami.
+Call (305) 666-1774 for an appointment in Miami.